 When a garment is given the additional text “Colour may run”, you need to be extra careful with light fabrics and furniture as the colour of the garment can rub off.

 If you want to be really kind to your bra, handwashing is the way to go.
-But if you like us want to do other things with your time, the washing machine works just as well.
-Keep in mind that it is a delicate piece.
-Protect it with a washing bag and it will last for a long time.
+A bra is a delicate piece.
+Treat it like a queen and it will last for a long time.

 Wool is sensitive to felting and shrinkage.
 Think again when you feel like washing it.
 Maybe it’s enough to let them air for a while?
 If you really feel like washing, follow the care instructions carefully.
 Hand wash unless the care instructions state otherwise.
 Don’t rub the garment when hand washing.
 Don’t stretch while damp.
 Gently squeeze the garment after wash (don’t wring) and dry flat.